Bacon and Butterscotch Chip Cookies

 You are hearing it here first folks.
-Chocolate chip cookies are officially no longer my favorite.
-They’ve been replaced by these tender butterscotch cookies laced with crispy, smoky bacon pieces.
+Classic chocolate chip cookies are officially no longer my favorite cookie.
+They’ve been replaced by these sweet and salty butterscotch chip cookies laced with crispy, smoky bacon pieces.

 Does bacon really make everything better?
 Yes, yes it does.
 This recipe only confirms that theory.
-The salty bacon enhances the flavor of the sweet, creamy butterscotch.
+The salty bacon enhances the flavor of the sweet butterscotch chips, making them the perfect combination of sweet and salty.
 You won’t be able to eat just one.
 Don’t believe me?
 Try it.
 They really are that addictive.

 What is butterscotch anyway?